mamin27/ecomet_i2c_raspberry_tools/fpc/pca6532/pca6532_IIC.md

 **Features:**

 *  Read status of pca_6532 chip and show on concole
+*  Click at Enumerated Buttons (as ALLCALL), choice from values for register (MODE1, MODE2, LEDOUT)
+*  Write to Register - Actually modified value visible by red rectangular (example SLEEP button)
+*  Apply write changes for all actually selected attributes (buttons) - click at **APPLY** button
 *  Click at button (with values) changed to color to white.
-Then able to change value
+Then able to change value - !to be done!

+**    >>Sub Features: **

+* Register MODE1, MODE2 enumerate ON, OFF status
+* Register LEDOUT, enumerate ON, OFF, PWM, PWM_GRPPWM status

 **Limitations**

-* All Registers are correctly read after application run
-* Buttons are switchable but without effect
+* Register PWMx, SUBADDRx,GRPPWM, GRPFREQ only in read mode

 ![console](pca6532_console.png  "Console")